 How replacing your windows, doors and roof just became more affordable.

 A number of tax credits for residential energy efficiency have been renewed.
-These tax credits are available for purchases made in 2018, as well as retroactive to purchases made in 2017.
+These tax credits are available for purchases made in 2020, as well as retroactive to purchases made in 2018 or 2019.
 ENERGY STAR products eligible for tax credits are independently certified to save energy, save money and protect the environment.
 Use up to 30% less energy in your home by outfitting it with ENERGY STAR products available across more than 70 categories. *

 This tax credit is for ENERGY STAR certified metal and asphalt roofs with pigmented coatings or cooling granules designed to reduce heat gain.